b-j-roberts/MyBlockchains/naive-blockchain/naive-cryptocurrency-l2/README.md

       - targets: ["localhost:6162"]
 ```

-THen reset or start prometheus using something like `sudo systemctl start prometheus.service`
+Then reset or start prometheus using something like `sudo systemctl start prometheus.service`

 **Grafana Setup (optional)**
 This repo contains a grafana dashboard with useful views of the running Sequencer & Prover nodes and smart contract values.
 That is contained at `../dashboards/grafana/`.
 See the instructions there for more info.